United Way Logo

 United Way Logo 1952

-In 1949 the first United Fund was created in the United States.
+In 1949, the first United Fund was created in the United States.
 It managed to raise a record amount of funds, so the campaign began to spread actively among charities.
-Many Community Chest affiliates included the word United in their name, so the movement decided to change its name to United Community Funds and Councils of America.
+Many Community Chest affiliates included the word “United” in their names, so the movement decided to change its name to United Community Funds and Councils of America.

-Around the same time, a logo began to be used with a large “U,” consisting of six thin black lines.
+Around the same time, a logo featuring a large “U” with six thin black lines began to be used.
 Its integrity was broken by the same black word, “UNITED.”
 The big, bold letters were in a white rectangle.
 The font resembled something between XXII DONT-MESS-WITH-VIKINGS HARDCORE by Doubletwo Studios and Akkordeon Nine by Emtype Foundry.

 1972 – 2004